Walter Payton College Preparatory High School: Academics

-Payton has been ranked the No. 1 public high school in the State of Illinois by U.S. News & World Report since 2019.
+Payton has been ranked the No. 1 public high school in the State of Illinois by U.S. News & World Report since 2018.
 In 2015, Newsweek ranked it the top public high school in the state and No. 10 in the nation.

 In recent years, Payton also has been the most difficult in which to gain admission among Chicago's elite selective enrollment schools, with freshman applicants needing a minimum cutoff score of 898 out of 900 points to make the first cut for the 2020-21 school year.
 In 2010, the school won the Intel School of Distinction awards in the categories of Excellence in Mathematics and Star Innovator for incorporating technology into classes, collaborative lesson and course planning, and use of Japanese Lesson Study.

 Demographics

 As of the 2022–2023 school year, 37.6% of Payton's student body is White, 24.5% Asian, 24.4% Hispanic, 8.9% Black, and 4.6% Other.
-Low-income students make up 30.2% of Payton's student body.
+Low–income students make up 30.2% of Payton's student body.
 Payton has a 99% graduation rate.

 Athletics

-Payton competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
-Payton varsity athletic teams are named the "Grizzles."
-Payton's girls volleyball team has made three appearances in the IHSA Class 3A state finals, finishing fourth in 2009, 2011 and 2014.
+Payton competes in the Chicago Public League and is a member of the Illinois High School Association.
+Payton varsity athletic teams are named the "Grizzlies."
+Payton's girls volleyball team has made three appearances in the Illinois High School Association Class 3A state finals, finishing fourth in 2009, 2011 and 2014.
 The girls' varsity tennis team won state championships in 2018 and has placed in cities multiple times.
 Payton boys' cross country team has been in the state meet twice; 2021 (placing 7th) and 2022 (placing 6th).

 Other information

 On January 21, 2011, President Hu Jintao of China visited the school, where he saw the KAM and AP Chinese classes, and invited 20 faculty and students to China for the following summer.
 In September 2013, Chicago Mayor Rahm Emanuel announced plans to build a new annex behind the original building to house more students.
 The annex was completed and opened by the beginning of the 2016 school year.
 The annex features a new gym and a black box theater.
-The annex cost $17 million to build.The school has also suffered from the general drama surrounding high-schools such as the full evacuation of the school due to a fire-alarm during homecoming on October 1st 2022, a partial lockdown in January 2023 due to a police situation near-by, and a harmful threat directed towards the school in January 2023 which resulted in the FBI being notified.
+The annex cost $17 million to build.